-Irvin N. Gleim is Professor Emeritus in the Fisher School of Accounting at the University of Florida and is a member of the American Accounting Association, Academy of Legal Studies in Business, American Institute of Certified Public Accountants, Association of Government Accountants, Florida Institute of Certified Public Accountants, The Institute of Internal Auditors, and the Institute of Management Accountants.
-He has had articles published in the Journal of Accountancy, The Accounting Review, and the American Business Law Journal and is author/coauthor of numerous accounting books, aviation books, and CPE courses.
+Irvin N. Gleim, Ph.D., CIA, CPA, CMA, CFM, who authored the first edition of the Gleim CIA Review over 40 years ago, was Professor Emeritus in the Fisher School of Accounting at the University of Florida and a member of the American Accounting Association, Academy of Legal Studies in Business, American Institute of Certified Public Accountants, Association of Government Accountants, Florida Institute of Certified Public Accountants, The Institute of Internal Auditors, and the Institute of Management Accountants.
+The late Dr. Gleim published articles in the Journal of Accountancy, The Accounting Review, and the American Business Law Journal and authored numerous accounting books, aviation books, and CPE courses.